 If your Avant Card’s limit is less than what you want, you can call (855) 752-7012 and request a credit limit increase at any time.
-Avant may also periodically review your account for an automatic credit limit increase up to the $3,000 maximum.
+Avant may also periodically review your account for an automatic credit limit increase.
 However, there’s no guarantee when, or if, that will occur.… read full answer

 To get Avant Card pre-approval, sign into your account through Avant’s online application page, then fill out the pre-approval form or enter a promotional code from a pre-approved mail offer.
 Avant requires all potential applicants to get pre-approved before submitting an application.
 Pre-approval uses a soft credit pull, which does not affect your credit score.… read full answer

 The Avant Card is geared toward applicants with at least fair credit.
 If you are pre-approved, you should receive an immediate response inviting you to apply for the card.
 The invitation will include your card’s specific terms, and if you agree to them, you can proceed with the application.